 There are three essential traits of a fantastic development team: experienced, long-term, and transparent.

-Especially early on—although this is always relevant—it’s critical that you choose a developer under a resource-maximizing mindset, not one of cost-minimization.
-You want to invest in a fantastic, scalable, and sustainable MVP.
-One that will gain traction, and fund and inform future development.
+So, especially early on—although this is always relevant—it’s critical that you choose a developer under a resource-maximizing mindset, not one of cost-minimization.
+You want to invest in a fantastic, scalable, and sustainable MVP; one that will gain traction, and fund and inform future development.

 And the long-term piece is essential, too—they should work in a transparent process, share your vision, and be invested in the long-term success of your app.

 UX 101: Your user should have a peaceful and wonderful time navigating your application.
 Remember the scene from Office Space where he throws the printer out of the window?
 Yeah—so, not that.
 So, the app needs to be user-intuitive without compromising the safety of business data.

 As an employee, one has to remember like 17.38M passwords to get through their day.
 So implementing a secure Single Sign-on feature is great for the user and efficiency of a business.
 You can do this either with an SSO identity management system that uses corporate logins and browser identity, or allows users to stay signed in for longer.

 - Onboarding Automation, Documentation, and User Support

 Because SaaS app functionality can get complex, it’s essential to make usage and onboarding as smooth as possible.
 So, provide guides that clearly explain your app’s features, feedback system and helpdesk, automated onboarding, and 24/7 support.